deadlyvipers/dojo_rules/introduction.md

-a lonely man strolling by
+a lonely man strolling by on the ruby path